-The name, age (as of February 18, 1999), principal occupation for the last five years, selected biographical information and period of service as a director of the Company of each of the nominees for election as a director are set forth below.
+The name, age (as of April 12, 2001), principal occupation for the last five years, selected biographical information and period of service as a director of the Company of each of the nominees for election as a director are set forth below.

-MR. PERELMAN (56) has been Chairman of the Board of Directors of the Company and of the Company's wholly owned subsidiary Revlon Consumer Products Corporation ("Products Corporation") since June 1998, Chairman of the Executive Committee of the Board of the Company and of Products Corporation since November 1995, and a Director of the Company and of Products Corporation since their respective formations in 1992.
-Mr. Perelman was Chairman of the Board of the Company and of Products Corporation from their respective formations in 1992 until November 1995.
+MR. PERELMAN (58) has been Chairman of the Board of Directors of the Company and of the Company's wholly owned subsidiary Revlon Consumer Products Corporation ("Products Corporation") since June 1998, Chairman of the Executive Committee of the Board of the Company and of Products Corporation since November 1995, and a Director of the Company and of Products Corporation since their respective formations in 1992.
 Mr. Perelman has been Chairman of the Board and Chief Executive Officer of MacAndrews & Forbes and various of its affiliates since 1980.
-Mr. Perelman is also Chairman of the Executive Committees of the Boards of Directors of M&F Worldwide Corp. ("M&F Worldwide") and Panavision Inc. ("Panavision"), and Chairman of the Board of Meridian Sports Incorporated ("Meridian").
-Mr. Perelman is also a Director of the following corporations which file reports pursuant to the Securities Exchange Act of 1934, as amended (the "Exchange Act"): Golden State Bancorp Inc. ("Golden State"), Golden State Holdings Inc. ("Golden State Holdings"), M&F Worldwide, Meridian, Panavision and REV Holdings Inc. ("REV Holdings").
-(On December 27, 1996, Marvel Entertainment Group, Inc. ("Marvel"), Marvel Holdings Inc. ("Marvel Holdings"), Marvel (Parent) Holdings Inc. ("Marvel Parent") and Marvel III Holdings Inc. ("Marvel III"), of which Mr. Perelman was a Director on such date, filed voluntary petitions for reorganization under Chapter 11 of the United States Bankruptcy Code.)
+Mr. Perelman is also Chairman of the Executive Committee of the Board of Directors of M&F Worldwide Corp. ("M&F Worldwide") and Chairman of the Board of Directors of Panavision Inc. ("Panavision").
+Mr. Perelman is also a Director of the following corporations which file reports pursuant to the Securities Exchange Act of 1934, as amended (the "Exchange Act"): Golden State Bancorp Inc. ("Golden State"), Golden State Holdings Inc. ("Golden State Holdings").